dotnet-websharper/monodevelop-websharper/README.md

 Upon refreshing, WebSharper should be an installable add-in in the "Web Development" category.

+Make sure that you have the F# Language Binding add-in installed.
+It comes bundled with Xamarin Studio, but you need to install it in MonoDevelop.

 You may need to restart the IDE after installing.

 ## Use

-New Project and New Solution dialogs should have a WebSharper section with various templates.
+New Project and New Solution dialogs should have a WebSharper section with various [templates](http://websharper.com/docs/templates).

 ## Build

 You need MonoDevelop/XamarinStudio 5.0+, Mono 3.4.0+ and latest F#.

 To refresh `repository/` index, do: